matgalv2/shop-app/readme.md

 ### 4. Domain
 * Validation - to ensure all data flowing through app is valid, all the objects are validated before being used.
 * ErrorMessage - special type class for all domain errors to easily transform them into error responses

+### 5. Data flow
+* To allow fetching reasonable number of some type of data all repositories supports fetching with offset and limit.

+## Possible future extensions
+* Adding contact info to order